Dee-ui/nova-pay-fraud-prototype/README.md

 # Nova Pay Fraud Detection Prototype

-This repository contains a prototype machine learning system designed to detect fraudulent financial transactions for Nova Pay.
+This repository contains an end-to-end MLOps pipeline for detecting fraudulent transactions on the NovaPay platform.

 The project demonstrates a full data science workflow including data exploration, feature engineering, model development, evaluation, and deployment through a lightweight application.